syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Zoom-Pan.md

 Following properties are used to configure the zooming feature,

 * [`EnableZooming`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~EnableZooming.html) – used to enable/disable the pinch zooming.
-Default value is true
+Default value is true.
-* [`EnableDoubleTap`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~EnableDoubleTap.html) – when you enable this property, you can double tap on the chart to reset it to the original size or zoom in by one level
+* [`EnableDoubleTap`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~EnableDoubleTap.html) – when you enable this property, you can double tap on the chart to reset it to the original size or zoom in by one level.
-* [`EnableSelectionZooming`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~EnableSelectionZooming.html) – when this property is set to true, you can double tap and drag to select a range on the chart to be zoomed in
+* [`EnableSelectionZooming`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~EnableSelectionZooming.html) – when this property is set to true, you can double tap and drag to select a range on the chart to be zoomed in.
 * [`EnablePanning`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~EnablePanning.html) – used to enable/disable the panning.
-Default value is true
+Default value is true.
+* [`MaximumZoomLevel`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~MaximumZoomLevel.html) - used to determine the maximum zoom level of the chart.
+* [`SelectionRectBorderWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~SelectionRectBorderWidth.html) - used to change the border width of selection rectangle.
+* [`SelectionRectStrokeColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~SelectionRectBorderColor.html) - used to change the border color of selection rectangle.
+* [`SelectionRectBorderDashes`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~SelectionRectBorderDashes.html) - used to change the border dashes of selection rectangle.
+* [`SelectionRectFillColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~SelectionRectFillColor.html) - used to change the border     fill color of selection rectangle.

 Following code snippet illustrates how to enable zooming.